RTX - RTX Corporation

 What is RTX?

 RTX is the ticker symbol for RTX Corporation, a listed security.
-RTX Corporation, an aerospace and defense company, provides systems and services for the commercial, military, and government customers in the United States and internationally.
-It operates through three segments: Collins Aerospace, Pratt & Whitney, and Raytheon.
+RTX Corporation, a major player in the aerospace and defense sectors, provides sophisticated systems and extensive services to a diverse global clientele.
+This includes commercial entities, military organizations, and government agencies, both within the United States and internationally.
 Listed on NYSE.
 RTX is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 What does the RTX options snapshot look like today?